tgfrerer/island/README.md

 * **Static release binaries**: While Island is highly modular and dynamic when run in debug, it can compile into a single, optimised static binary for release.

-* **Shader code debugging**: Shader GLSL code may be hot-reloaded too.
-Any change in shader files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
-Shaders may include other shaders via `#include` directives.
-Error messages will point at file and line number, and include a brief listing with problematic lines highlighted in context.

 * **Vulkan backend**: Island uses a Vulkan backend, which, on Linux, allows you to experiment with GPU features as soon as they are released.
 The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan resources are automatically synchronised, and only allocated on demand.
 Pipelines are compiled and recompiled when needed.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

 * **Framegraph**: Resources are allocated on-demand and synchronised automatically using a framegraph system.
 Most resource properties are *inferred* automatically, reducing the bureaucracy of dealing with modern graphics APIs.
 The framegraph generates `.dot` files in debug mode, which can be visualised with graphviz.